luuj/luuj.github.io/_pages/courses.md

 ## Courses I've Taken

 Below are the courses I have taken during my time at the University of Southern California and Harvard University.
-Through these courses, collaborations, and personal projects, I have developed a strong base in statistical theory and programming in a variety of languages.
+Through these courses, collaborations, and personal projects, I have developed a strong base in statistical theory and programming in several languages.

 ### Harvard University